billylkc/command/README.md

 # command
-collection of random command line functions
+collection of random command line functions for me to check the news, updates from Data science blogs, twitter, etc..

 | Group   | Command           | Long                         | Shortcut | Remark                                                 |
 |---------|-------------------|------------------------------|----------|--------------------------------------------------------|